 Scouting Report: Strengths

-- Can track the ball downfield and gets his head around when playing in a trail position, and Moore shows excellent ball skills when breaking on a route.
-He’s a plus tackler in run support as well.
+- Our player can track the ball downfield and gets his head around when playing in a trail position, though he can sometimes get handsy.
+Shows good ball skills when breaking on a route.
+While he attempts to support in runs, his focus often leans towards the strip more than the tackle.

 Scouting Report: Weaknesses